Ajgautam01/Final-Report/README.md

  ## Dart
  The Dart language is type safe; it uses static type checking to ensure that a variable’s value always matches the variable’s static type.
 Sometimes, this is referred to as sound typing.
 Although types are mandatory, type annotations are optional because of type inference.
 The Dart typing system is also flexible, allowing the use of a dynamic type combined with runtime checks, which can be useful during experimentation or for code that needs to be especially dynamic.

+ Get the Flutter SDK
+Download the following installation bundle to get the latest stable release of the Flutter SDK:

+For other release channels, and older builds, see the SDK releases page.

+Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK (for example, C:\src\flutter).
+If you don’t want to install a fixed version of the installation bundle, you can skip steps 1 and 2.
+Instead, get the source code from the Flutter repo on GitHub, and change branches or tags as needed.
+For example: git clone https://github.com/flutter/flutter.git -b stable

+## Update your path
+If you wish to run Flutter commands in the regular Windows console, take these steps to add Flutter to the PATH environment variable:

+* From the Start search bar, enter ‘env’ and select Edit environment variables for your account.
+* Under User variables check if there is an entry called Path:
+* If the entry exists, append the full path to flutter\bin using ; as a separator from existing values.
+* If the entry doesn’t exist, create a new user variable named Path with the full path to flutter\bin as its value.
+You have to close and reopen any existing console windows for these changes to take effect.

+## Run flutter doctor
+From a console window that has the Flutter directory in the path (see above), run the following command to see if there are any platform dependencies you need to complete the setup (C:\src\flutter>flutter doctor).This command checks your environment and displays a report of the status of your Flutter installation.
+Check the output carefully for other software you might need to install or further tasks to perform (shown in bold text).

+# Week Set up an  Flutter editor
+You can build apps with Flutter using any text editor combined with Flutter’s command-line tools.
+However, we recommend using one of our editor plugins for an even better experience.
+These plugins provide you with code completion, syntax highlighting, widget editing assists, run & debug support, and more.

+Use the following steps to add an editor plugin for VS Code, Android Studio, IntelliJ, or Emacs.
+If you want to use a different editor, that’s OK, skip ahead to the next step: Test drive.
+## Install VS Code
+VS Code is a lightweight editor with complete Flutter app execution and debug support.

+VS Code, latest stable version

+## Install the Flutter and Dart plugins
+Start VS Code.
+Invoke View > Command Palette….
+Type “install”, and select Extensions: Install Extensions.
+Type “flutter” in the extensions search field, select Flutter in the list, and click Install.
+This also installs the required Dart plugin.

+Validate your setup with the Flutter Doctor
+Invoke View > Command Palette….
+Type “doctor”, and select the Flutter: Run Flutter Doctor.
+Review the output in the OUTPUT pane for any issues.
+Make sure to select Flutter from the dropdown in the different Output Options.

  # Week  Python
  Do task in django python
 * Function